 What is Kinoko Jiru?

 Kinoko Jiru is a Japanese mushroom soup made with a variety of mushrooms simmered in dashi broth.
 "Kinoko" means mushrooms, and "Jiru" refers to soup.
-By using different types of mushrooms, the flavors blend together, creating a flavorful and umami-packed dish.
+Using different types of mushrooms allows the flavors to meld together, creating a flavorful and umami-packed dish.

-Originally, this dish was often enjoyed in the fall when mushrooms are in season.
+Traditionally, this soup was enjoyed in the fall when mushrooms are in season in Japan.
 However, now that mushrooms are available year-round, it has become a common choice for everyday meals.
 You can use any type of mushroom you like.
 Enjoy the complex flavors, textures, and nutritional benefits of mushrooms by using your favorite varieties.

 - Shiitake